November 10 - 14, 2025

 Location: CieH - UMFCD, Thomas Masaryk, nr.
 19, Bucharest

-Mastering Laparoscopic Techniques in Acute Care Surgery EUR 200 EUR 150
+Mastering Laparoscopic Techniques in Acute Care Surgery (5 EMC Points) EUR 200 EUR 150

 Target audience: Surgeons